Affiliate disclosure: SetupRanked earns a commission on qualifying purchases. Prices were verified at time of writing and may change.

 Pros

-- Built-in Ethernet and full USB hub eliminates need for a separate dock
+- Built-in Ethernet and full USB hub replaces a separate dock entirely

-- 90W USB-C power delivery charges most MacBooks and Windows laptops
+- 90W USB-C charges most MacBooks and Windows laptops over one cable

-- Factory calibrated IPS panel with Delta E under 2 for color accuracy
+- Factory calibrated IPS panel with Delta E under 2 for out-of-box accuracy

-- Daisy-chain DisplayPort output lets you add a second monitor easily
+- DisplayPort daisy-chain output lets you add a second monitor later

 Cons

-- Only 60Hz refresh rate — not suited for gaming after work hours
+- Only 60Hz — not suited for gaming after work hours

 - Price is higher than most competitors at this size